 The Company also provides digital marketing solutions to businesses.
-The predominance of these services were developed or acquired within the last five years and are provided through the Company's marketing services division and through its subsidiaries DMV Digital Holdings Company ("DMV Holdings") and Your Speakeasy, LLC ("Speakeasy").
+The predominance of these services were developed or acquired within the last five years and are provided through the Company's marketing services division and through its subsidiary DMV Digital Holdings Company ("DMV Holdings").